Cost of Living in Martinique

 We asked people how much they someone comfortably live on in Martinique, they wrote:

 "The cost of living in Martinique is generally considered to be quite reasonable.
 Prices for basic necessities such as food, housing, and transportation are generally lower than in other Caribbean countries.
 However, the cost of imported goods and services can be more expensive than in other countries.
-Additionally, the cost of entertainment and leisure activities can be quite high, as Martinique is a popular tourist destination," remarked one in Martinique.
+Additionally, the cost of entertainment and leisure activities can be quite high, as Martinique is a popular tourist destination," wrote a person living in Martinique.

 Relocating abroad soon?
 Make your move with AGS!
 AGS Worldwide Movers is a leader in the international moving industry.
 Our experience and expertise allows us to guarantee our clients the best quality moving services.